lyndonchan/wsss-analysis/README.md

 ## Introduction
 ![](/methods.png)

-We conduct the first comprehensive analysis of Weakly-Supervised Semantic Segmentation (WSSS) with image label supervision in different image domains (submitted to IJCV [pre-print](https://arxiv.org/abs/1912.11186)).
+We conduct the first comprehensive analysis of Weakly-Supervised Semantic Segmentation (WSSS) with image label supervision in different image domains (submitted to IJCV: [pre-print](https://arxiv.org/abs/1912.11186)).
 WSSS has been almost exclusively evaluated on PASCAL VOC2012 but little work has been done on applying to different image domains, such as histopathology and satellite images.
 The paper analyzes the compatibility of different methods for representative datasets and presents principles for applying to an unseen dataset.

 ![](/method.png)

-We have provided the evaluation code used to generate the weak localization cues and final segmentations from Section 5 (Performance Evaluation) of the paper for reproducing our results.
+In this repository, we provide the evaluation code used to generate the weak localization cues and final segmentations from Section 5 (Performance Evaluation) of the paper.
+The code release enables reproducing the results in our paper.
 Pretrained models and evaluation images are also available for download.

 ## Citing this repository